-A Short History
+A Brief History

-In 1937, a new Principal was appointed who was to dramatically shape the future and identity character of St Gregory’s.
+In 1937, a new Principal was appointed who was to dramatically shape the future identity and character of St Gregory’s.
 Br William Molloy had been a successful leader in several Marist schools before he came to St Gregory’s.
-He reinvigorated the College and was finally able to get the College registered as an agricultural high school, the first Catholic one in Australia.
-He also selected a new College’s motto: Quae Seminaveris Metes which when translated from Latin means ‘What you sow, so shall you reap’.
+He reinvigorated the College and was finally able to get the College registered as an agricultural high school.
+Br William was also responsible for choosing the College’s motto: Quae Seminaveris Metes which when translated from Latin means ‘What you sow, so shall you reap’.
 He was also the first to keep a detailed history of the College.

 Enrolments rose steadily but the threat of Japanese invasion of